Marion Spielmann: Career

 By the 1880s, Spielmann had become "one of the most powerful figures in the late Victorian art world".
 From 1887 to 1904 Spielmann edited the Magazine of Art.
 The influence of Impressionism and Aestheticism was particularly strong at this period, and under Spielmann's editorship, the journal encouraged lively debate about these movements.
 Spielmann commissioned articles from traditionalists like William Powell Frith and Millais as well as supporters of the new art.
 He also founded Black and White, a journal devoted to the print revival, and was a regular contributor to The Graphic, the Illustrated London News, and other periodicals."

 Spielmann was also active in arts administration and was closely involved with the controversy over the Chantrey Bequest, which led to his altering the conditions under which works were purchased for the bequest by the Royal Academy of Arts.
 He was the juror for England in the 1898 Brussels Fine Art Exhibition.
 He also advised internationally on art collecting.
 He was a member of the Athenaeum.

 Spielmann was himself essentially a traditionalist who resisted the advance of Post-Impressionist and modern art.
 He typically emphasised masculine and decisive qualities in art, for example describing the sculptor George Anderson Lawson as "strong, manly and artistic".
 For Spielmann, Millais epitomised these qualities.
 With the rise of Modernism, Spielmann's influence became increasingly marginal.

 Family life

-In 1880, Spielmann married his first cousin, Mabel Henriette Samuel (1862–1938), sister of Herbert Samuel; they had one son.
+In 1880, Spielmann married his first cousin, Mabel Henriette Samuel (1862–1938), sister of Herbert Samuel; they had one son, Percy Edwin Spielmann (1881–1964).
 Mabel was herself an accomplished writer, best known as a children's author, but also a biographer of Charlotte Brontë and a writer on the history of art.
 As a children's author, Mabel Spielmann is probably best known for her 1909 work: The Rainbow Book: Tales of Fun and Fancy.